americanthinker/W209/BlogPost.md

+**Secrecy, Security, and Trust**

+*By C. Sanchez*

 Almost eight years ago on May 2nd, 2011, at 11:35pm Eastern Time, former President Barak Obama unfolded [Operation NEPTUNE SPEAR](https://www.arcgis.com/apps/MapJournal/index.html?appid=b2ae7eee15c846e2844c38d6a742e43e) to the world:

   *“…the United States has conducted an operation that killed Osama bin Laden, the leader of al-Qaeda, and a terrorist who's responsible for the murder of thousands of innocent men, women, and children.”*